 Interim dean, Carl R. Ice College of Engineering

-Professor, biological and agricultural engineering
+Professor of biological and agricultural engineering

-While his current appointment is mainly administrative, Clark has held faculty positions in teaching, research and extension.
-He has taught courses on both energy use in agricultural systems and the design and management of irrigation systems, with a focus on both sprinkler irrigation and microirrigation systems.
 His research has focused on the use of microirrigation technology for applying wastewater resources, hydraulics of irrigation systems, irrigation scheduling and the performance assessment of center pivot irrigation systems.

-Clark can be reached at 785-532-5590 or email@example.com.
+Clark can be contacted at 785-532-5590 or email@example.com.